Hogan signs off on $577 million for Maryland’s historically Black colleges and universities

 The funding is considered supplemental and not meant to supplant state appropriations.
 The University System of Maryland will also work with the four universities to create online programs, while the Maryland Higher Education Commission will reevaluate its process for approving new academic programs.

-The agreement represents what advocates hope will be a sea change in the way Maryland regards institutions born out legal segregation and never fully integrated into the state’s higher education system.
+The agreement represents what advocates hope will be a sea change in the way Maryland regards institutions born out of legal segregation and never fully integrated into the state’s higher education system.

 State and federal authorities have documented the inequitable treatment of the four universities over the years.
 Maryland poured resources into its other public colleges while ignoring requests for investment in facilities and academic programs that could attract and retain students and faculty.